MaSe69/dssb/index.md

 Data are meant to map reality.
 Only a part of reality is decisive for the future.
 Getting to this decisive - and hence relevant - part of reality is a non-trivial task.
-The data should be complex - or 'deep' - enough to hold surprising indights even for a domain expert.
+The data should be complex - or 'deep' - enough to hold surprising insights even for a domain expert.

 Comprehensive coverage of the topic of interest is absolutely decisive! <br>
 Particularly in the context of decision-making.